- Find a Trail

-Back on the trail you come to the town of Wauseon.
-Rotary Park on the right-hand side of the trail offers parking, restrooms and plenty of shade.
+Back on the path, you come to the town of Wauseon.
+Rotary Park, on the right side of the trail, offers parking, restrooms, and plenty of shade.
 Continue to the trail’s end in Montpelier.

-The South Fork is a beautiful trail about 17.5 miles long through western Lucas County.
-The first 10.5 miles are paved and a fun, flat and fast ride.
-The final 7 miles are similar to the unpaved section on the north fork.
-The crushed-stone section is best suited to walkers, equestrians and hybrid and fat-tired bikers.
-In the village of Whitehouse a park on the left of the trail has a large playground and baseball diamonds.
-This park is only 6 miles from the start of the trail and makes a perfect turn-around.
+The beautiful South Fork route travels through western Lucas County for about 17 miles.
+The first 10.5 miles are paved and deliver a fun, flat, and fast ride.
+The final miles are similar to the unpaved section on the North Fork; the crushed-stone section is best suited to walkers, equestrians, and hybrid or fat-tire bikes.

 The main trailhead is at Jerome Road in Maumee.
-From Interstate 475 on Toledo's west side, take the Route 24 Exit and head east 0.75 mile to Monclova Road.
-Turn left on Monclova for 1.3 miles then turn left on Jerome Road.
-The trailhead and parking are on the right.
+From I-475 on Toledo’s west side, take Exit 4 or 4A for US 24, and head east 0.75 mile to Monclova Road.
+Turn left onto Monclova, and travel 1.3 miles before turning left onto Jerome Road.
+The trailhead and parking are on the right in 0.1 mile.

 We live just 1/2 mile south of the South Fork.
 I run the trail most every day.
 It's always in great shape.
 In winter the trail is cleared off before the roads are.
 Well maintained and popular trail.
 Just have to be careful crossing the roads.
 The trail crosses many busy roads so watch for traffic, especially crossing State Route 295 (both forks cross this road).
 Enjoy!

 We started at Oak Openings and rode east over US24, past the battlegrounds and on a ways before turning back and following the south fork to the end, then back past the parking area to the west ending point before returning to the Jeep just after dark.
 This trail says it closes at dark, a drawback for us as we would have put in a few more hours of riding if allowed, start early!